We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Can I defer my scholarship?

-Deferral of your scholarship will be considered in exceptional circumstances.
+Deferral of your scholarship after the first 12 months of study will only be considered in exceptional circumstances.
 If you choose to defer your studies, you will need to seek approval from your higher education provider.
 Please note that an approved deferral from your higher education provider does not guarantee approval of deferral of your scholarship by the Department of Education.

-Requests to defer will be assessed on a case-by-case basis and you will be required to provide suitable evidence to support your deferral request.
+Requests to defer the scholarship will be assessed on a case-by-case basis and you will be required to provide suitable evidence to support your deferral request.

 Please refer to the Deferral Policy for more information.